How to account for VAT if you supply caravans and houseboats, or you're a caravan site operator, or you provide mooring facilities for houseboats.

-- how supplies of caravans should be treated for VAT purposes (section 2 and 3
+- how supplies of caravans should be treated for VAT purposes (read sections 2 and 3 of this guidance)

-- the treatment of various services of a type normally supplied by owners of caravan sites, or other people making related supplies to the owners of caravans or caravan sites (sections 4 to 6)
+- the treatment of various services of a type normally supplied by owners of caravan sites, or other people making related supplies to the owners of caravans or caravan sites (read sections 4 to 6 of this guidance)

 This notice is for anyone who:

 - is involved in the manufacture or sale of caravans and houseboats